neu-info7500-spring-04/block-lists/README.md

 # block-lists

 This project is designed to fetch and display a list of Bitcoin blocks from the Bitquery GraphQL API.
 The aim is to achieve a functionality similar to the Blocks list in this website: [BTC website](https://explorer.btc.com/btc/blocks).
-The block lists in this project displays height,block size, transaction count, fee value and timestamp for a list of blocks within a particular time range.

 ## Features

-- Fetch and display blocks and transactions for the last 8 hours.
+- Fetch and display block related information related to height,block size, transaction count, fee value and timestamp for a list of blocks within a particular time range.
 - Pagination support for block lists.
-- Client-side date selection for fetching blocks.

 ## Technologies